LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Mobile SDK & Web Templates/Limitations.md

 ### Maps

-Both the web window (visitor side) and the workspace (agent side) do not show map by user-specific location but instead shows a static snapshot, the default map view defined.
+Both the web window (visitor side) and the workspace (agent side) do not show maps with a user-specific location but instead shows a static snapshot, the default map view defined.

 ### Styling